-Extending social security to workers in the informal economy
+Extending social security to workers in the informal economy.
+Lessons from international experience.

-This ILO policy resource package “Extending social security to workers in the informal economy: Lessons from international experience” serves as a reference for policy makers, workers’ and employers’ organizations and other stakeholders engaged in the development of social protection strategies, or the planning, design, implementation and monitoring of systems and schemes.
+This ILO policy resource package “Extending social security to workers in the informal economy: Lessons from international experience” (click here to access the French version) serves as a reference for policy makers, workers’ and employers’ organizations and other stakeholders engaged in the development of social protection strategies, or the planning, design, implementation and monitoring of systems and schemes.
 This practical tool can help in developing viable policy options to address the multi-fold challenges of extending social protection to workers in the informal economy and facilitating transitions to formality.
 It includes the following elements:

 - Issue briefs on lessons learnt for specific categories of workers and topics